 Marginalized and racialized women and girls experience added layers of discrimination and barriers to support, as well as youth in care and youth with mental health issues.
 Colonialism and systemic racism have created intergenerationally marginalized communities that are targeted by exploiters.
 Indigenous, Black, and other racialized women and girls often lack social supports, leaving room for exploitation under the guise of love, community and a better life.

-Aura Freedom’s counter-trafficking work stresses the importance of empowering youth to make safe and healthy decisions in their lives and reach out for support when they need it.
+Aura Freedom’s counter-trafficking work stresses the importance of empowering people to make safe and healthy decisions in their lives and reach out for support when they need it.
 We do not engage in ‘rescue industry’ activities.
-Our work aims to prevent human trafficking by advancing equity.
+Our work aims to prevent human trafficking by advancing equity and addressing root causes.